qwiklabs-04/horizon-sdv/docs/workloads/android/builds/aaos_builder.md

 `gs://${ANDROID_BUILD_BUCKET_ROOT_NAME}/Android/Releases/010129`

+### `STORAGE_LABELS`

+Lets you add labels to the artifacts being uploaded to storage.

+For GCS buckets, these labels can be applied as key=value pairs and can be provided as a comma-separated or space-separated list.

+E.g. `Release=X.Y.Z,Workload=Android`

 ### `USE_LOCAL_AOSP_MIRROR`

 If checked, the build will use the AOSP Mirror setup in your GCP project to fetch Android source code during `repo sync`.